Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_03_remote_connection/guide.en-gb.md

 ssh <job-id>@<region>.ai.cloud.ovh.net
 ```

-If SSH key is well configured, you should see the following:
+If the SSH key is well configured, you should see the following:

 ```
 Welcome to OVHcloud!
 ovh@job-36ed1f18-626b-42f7-b15f-0ed844e65d20:~$
 ```

-## Configure VSCode Remote Connection
+### Configure VSCode Remote Connection

-On Visual Studio Code, click on the `Remote Explorer`{.action} icon.
+In Visual Studio Code, click on the `Remote Explorer`{.action} icon.

 ![image](images/vscode-1.png){.thumbnail}